mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 If the Kafka sink does not check result of the `send()` method using future or callback, it means that if Kafka producer crashed all messages from the internal Kafka producer buffer will be lost.
-This is the first very important element of the Kafka sink to check, we should expect callback handling to avoid data lost and achieve good performance.
+This is the first very important element of the integration with Kafka, we should expect callback handling to avoid data lost and achieve good performance.

 The `flush()` method makes all buffered messages ready to send, and blocks on the completion of the requests associated with these messages.
 The `close()` method is like the `flush()` method but also closes the producer.

-Kafka sink should close Kafka producer explicitly before exit.
-If not the all ready to send messages from the internal Kafka producer buffer will be lost.

 The `flush()` method could be very handy if the Streaming framework wants to ensure that all messages have been sent before processing next part of the stream.
 With `flush()` method streaming framework is able flush the messages to Kafka to simulate commit behaviour.

 Method `flush()` was added in Kafka 0.9 release ([KIP-8](https://cwiki.apache.org/confluence/display/KAFKA/KIP-8+-+Add+a+flush+method+to+the+producer+API)).
-Before Kafka 0.9, the only safe way to flush messages from Kafka producer buffer was to close the producer.
+Before Kafka 0.9, the only safe and straightforward way to flush messages from Kafka producer internal buffer was to close the producer.

 ## Kafka configuration

 If the message must be reliable published on Kafka cluster, Kafka producer and Kafka cluster needs to be configured with care.
 It needs to be done independently of chosen streaming framework.

-Kafka producer buffer messages in memory before sending.
+Kafka producer buffers messages in memory before sending.
 When our memory buffer is exhausted Kafka producer must either stop accepting new records (block) or throw errors.
 By default Kafka producer is blocking and this behavior is legitimate for stream processing.
 The processing should be delayed if Kafka producer memory buffer is full and can not accept new messages.